 In all of my classes I center feminist knowledge, student led learning, and research.
 For example, I co-created the Feminist Community Archive of Washington (FCA-WA) when I developed my GWSS class “Histories and Movements of Gender and Sexuality” (BISGWS 302).
 UWB librarians Denise Hattwig and Dave Ellenwood, Kara Adams, Director of the CBLR office, and I created the FCA-WA and students do community-based research about local organizations to populate it.
 (We have published a paper about the assignment and archive in the Feminist Teacher.
 27(1): 47-65.
 2016 ).
 Another feminist class project, also co-facilitated with Denise Hattwig, GWSS librarian Penelope Wood, and student peer facilitator & GWSS student Nicole Carter, is a zine called Badass Womxn in the Pacific Northwest.
-The entire class collectively produced an open-access, online and hard copy version which included 41 biographies of basass womxn in the PNW, original multilingual poetry and art, and more!
+The entire class collectively produced an open-access, online and hard copy version which included 41 biographies of badass womxn in the PNW, original multilingual poetry and art, and more!
 This assignment happens in “Rad Womxn in the Global South” (BIS 227).

 Recent blog posts by Julie Shayne on teaching and social justice are linked below: